Fake CoS documents have become technically sophisticated.. Here is exactly how they are built — and exactly where they always fail.

 Step 2: Skip the UKVI sponsor licence entirely.

 A UKVI sponsor licence is a completely separate process from Companies House registration.
 To obtain one, a company must demonstrate genuine trading activity, have a physical UK presence, appoint named responsible individuals, and pass an inspection by UK Visas and Immigration.
 The process takes weeks and requires substantial evidence.
+Fraudsters do not apply.
+They simply register the company and proceed.

 Step 3: Forge the CoS document.